 Example:

-Calculation of the goods purchased, produced, sold, and inventory calculation to determine the final profits.
+Calculation of the goods purchased, produced, sold, and inventory is necessary to determine the final profits.

 COGS in the financial statements

-The cost of products sold is presented in the Income Statement.
-The CGS number is used to calculate gross profit or gross income and finally for the net profit or net income of the company within a given period.
-If CGS exceeds revenue within a certain period, then the company will not be able to make a profit within the period.
-The basic goal of most companies is to generate profits relative to their costs.
+The cost of goods sold (COGS) is presented in the Income Statement.
+The COGS figure is used to calculate gross profit or gross income, and ultimately for the net profit or net income of the company within a given period.
+If COGS exceeds revenue within a certain period, then the company will not be able to generate a profit within that period.
+The primary objective of most companies is to generate profits that exceed their costs.

 Two forms of financial statements for a business.

-A company receives products through its purchase (retailers and distributors) or their production (manufacturers).
+A company receives products either through purchases from retailers and distributors or through its own production as manufacturers.
 For retailers, the cost of the product is simply the cost of purchasing.
-The product’s cost is recorded in the asset account and retained there until the sale of the products.
+This cost is recorded in the asset account and retained there until the sale of the products.

-Similarly, as long as the business sells products, it has the cost of the goods sold.
-When the company writes a check, it knows how much it is for – it has no doubt about the cost.
-But when a company withdraws products from its inventory and records the cost of goods sold, the amount of costs is questionable – it depends on which accounting method the company chooses.
+Similarly, as long as the business sells products, it incurs the cost of goods sold (COGS).
+When the company writes a check, it knows the exact amount it is for with no uncertainty about the cost.
+However, when a company withdraws products from its inventory and records the cost of goods sold, the amount of costs incurred can vary depending on the accounting method the company chooses.

 The cost of goods sold in the income statement